f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab02.rst

 Fulfill the SSL Orchestrator pre-requisites
 ===================================================

-There are a number of objects that SSL Orchestrator does not create and expects to exist before deploying the iApp.
-You must create the following objects before starting the iApp:
+There are a number of objects that SSL Orchestrator does not create and expects to exist before deploying an SSL Orchestrator configuration.
+You must create the following objects before starting the Guided Configuration:

 -  **Import the CA certificate and private key** - in order to terminate and re-encrypt outbound SSL traffic, SSL Forward Proxy must re-issue, or rather